Britomart bomb scare: Armed police at Auckland train station

+"The whole thing didn't last very long, they just reopened the road and drove off.

+"When I asked them what was going on they just told me to go away".

-Armed police are at Auckland's Britomart Train Station where a controlled explosion has taken place following the discovery of two abandoned backpacks.
+Earlier, armed police were at Auckland's Britomart Train Station where a controlled explosion has taken place following the discovery of two abandoned backpacks.

 Police were called to a section of Galway St where the backpacks were left unattended.